-Kayaking: Tourists can try out kayaking at one of the many spots in Mauritius, like the Poste Lafayette beach, Ile D?Ambre, Tamarin Bay and Anse la Raie.
-Some companies also offer full-day excursion packages, complete with kayaking and sight-seeing.
+Kayaking: Tourists can try out kayaking at one of the many spots in Mauritius, like the Poste Lafayette beach, Ile D'ambre, Tamarin Bay and Anse la Raie.
+Some companies also offer full-day excursion packages, complete with kayaking and sightseeing.

 Deep-sea fishing: As one of the greatest deep-sea fishing destinations in the world, tourists can also try their hand at fishing in Mauritius.
 In December, the waters are full of seasonal fish like Blue Marlin and Mako shark, while Black Marlin, Barracuda, and Skipjack Tunacan also be found.
 Also known as 'Big Game Fishing', you do not need any prior experience to try this exciting attraction.

 When considering a charter, keep in mind the duration, the boat capacity and amenities you require and whether you wish to keep the catch or not.
 Most charter companies offer three options: catch-and-release, the crew keeps the fish or catch, clean and fillet.
-Deep sea fishing can go on for 5 to 8 hours during the day, or you can even opt for night fishing (starts at 06:00 PM).
-Packages usually include equipment needed, fishing license, permit, water and non-alcoholic drinks.
+Deep-sea fishing can go on for 5 to 8 hours during the day, or you can even opt for night fishing (starts at 06:00 PM).
+Packages usually include the equipment needed, fishing license, permit, water and non-alcoholic drinks.

-Undersea walk: For those who do not know how to swim, you can still view the underwater life in the waters by trying undersea walk-in Mauritius.
-Along with a motorbike transfer and a trained diver to accompany you, you are also given a specially designed helmet which has a constant supply of fresh air.
+Undersea walk: For those who do not know how to swim, you can still view the underwater life in the waters by trying the undersea walk-in Mauritius.
+Along with a motorbike transfer and a trained diver to accompany you, you are also given a specially designed helmet that has a constant supply of fresh air.
 As you walk on the ocean floor, you will be able to witness firsthand the beautiful corals and many different varieties of sea creatures up close.